The Practitioner Training for the Map of Meaning

 • Apply your learning between sessions

-• Learn from other participants in learning pods
+• Learn from other participants in small learning pods

 • Learn directly from the creators and developers of the Map of Meaning

-• Develop you own ways of working with the Map of Meaning, linking it to your existing knowledge and skills.
+• Develop your own ways of working with the Map of Meaning, linking it to your existing knowledge and skills.

 The Practitioner Training supports:

-• Self-directed learning, practicing applications personally and professionally
+• Self-directed learning, practicing applications in your personal and professional context

 • Sharing your learning journey with others